WICG/scroll-to-text-fragment/EXTENSIONS.md

 ### Why use the WebAnnotations syntax?

-There're a few advantages to reusing the already existing syntax offered by
+There are a few advantages to reusing the already existing syntax offered by
 WebAnnotations:

 * We could decide to add more selectors in the future, either from the existing